Is the seed stitch and the moss stitch the same pattern? And have you heard of the double moss stitch?

 These 2 rows complete the pattern

 I love this version of the moss stitch pattern.
 It is so simple and pretty.
-I can see a nice sweater in this or a blanket, well actually anything.

 Even number of stitches